algorandfoundation/algokit-cli/docs/cli/index.md

 ### -r, --recursive
 Recursively search for all TEAL files within the provided directory.
-Option is mutually exclusive with file.

 ### --force